lukasvermeer/lukasvermeer.github.io/_posts/2026-07-18-the-boy-who-cried-type-i-and-type-ii-errors.markdown

 A small terminology trap worth flagging: the words "positive" and "negative" here refer to the result of the significance test (significant: yes or no), *not* to the direction of the observed effect.
 A result can be both negative (e.g. we observe fewer visitors click a link) and simultaneously a false positive (e.g. the observed difference is significant by chance, while in reality there is no underlying effect).

-The deeper point of the story, however, is one that technical audiences too often miss.
-Some say that "there is no believing a liar, even when he speaks the truth", but this is a mistake.
-The truth does not care whether it is spoken by a liar or a truth-teller, much like the horn does not care whether it is blown in error or not.
-We cannot fault a young boy for being bored.
-Rather we should blame the villagers for believing their error-prone methodology would help them catch *The Alternative Hypothesis*.
-Type-I and type-II errors are properties of the procedure, not failures of the analyst.
+The deeper point is that we cannot fault a young boy for being bored; rather, we should blame the villagers for relying on an error-prone methodology.
+Type-I and type-II errors are properties of a procedure, not failures of the analyst.
+Because no method is perfect, we must always be mindful of potential error rates when making decisions.
+We should seek methods with controlled error rates.
+For example, sending two boys instead of one provides much-needed redundancy; a single experiment can be a fluke, but two measurements are better than one.

 ## Why a story?